Electronic/fiber artwork by Phillip Stearns

 That Saturday, I sat at home, restless.
 I tried to help my father apply varnish on some of the pieces he was working on, but my thoughts were elsewhere, and my father kept scolding me for small careless errors.
 Finally, after I'd made the same absent-minded mistake for the fourth time, he sighed and threw aside the rag he'd been holding.

 Son, he said, crouching in front of me.
-There has never been a union on this island that hasn't been with a match since the system was implemented.
+There has never been a union on this island not with a match since the system was implemented.
 Do you know why?

 I stared at the intricate design my father had carved into the leg of the chair.
-It was a delicate pattern of interlocking vines that snaked up to the curving back.
+It was a delicate pattern of interlocking vines snaking up to the curving back.

 I said nothing.